Mattorious/Woodlands/README.md

 Cloning instructions

 1. Install: https://git-lfs.github.com/
-2. Search in windows for "Git Bash"
+2. Search in windows for "Git Bash" and open it
 3. In the program that opens, type "git lfs install" (without the quotations)
 4. You can now clone the repo to your location